Volume 5 - Stanmore Common To Chandos County

 During the first quarter of this century, the Lane was given a metalled surface and widened, but there were no pavements and street lighting had not yet been installed.
 A deep ditch ran alongside the Lane but has long since been culverted.

-As the building of the Ideal Homes Estate began (see page 25 of volume three) the area on the western side of the Lane became churned up by the movement of building equipment and lorries; new residents found the estate in a very muddy condition.
+As the building of the Ideal Homes Estate began (see page 25 of Volume 3) the area on the western side of the Lane became churned up by the movement of building equipment and lorries; new residents found the estate in a very muddy condition.
 There was no access to Marsh Lane at that time from either Lansdowne Road or Old Church Lane.

 On average, household costs have risen by about twenty times - but so have salaries and wages - in the 'thirties, two or three pounds made up the weekly pay packet, but in this age of inflation, the figures are nearer to fifty or sixty pounds.
 We have apparently gained very little, relatively; and yet no one can deny that living standards today are infinitely superior.
 Cars have replaced carts; central heating has superseded coke and coal - and the 'concrete jungle’ has engulfed the cottages.